-Mike Brett of Consult MB Ltd was asked to write an article for the Somerset Chamber of Commerce’s magazine, Somerset Voice.
+Mike B of Consult MB Ltd was asked to write an article for the Somerset Chamber of Commerce’s magazine, Somerset Voice.
 The article is reproduced below.
 Phishing is a relatively old topic but it remains very relevant, and should feature at, or near, the top of any list of topics for staff awareness training.

 I sometimes come across customers who have a security policy for absolutely everything.
 They spend significant sums of money on advanced technical controls and are supported by dedicated IT professionals.
 Yet, somehow, these organisations still get hacked, and invariably it starts with an indiscriminate, untargeted phishing attack.